Some links in this post may be affiliate links

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and also avoid leggy growth.

-Water Maranta thoroughly during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep the soil moist at all times.
+Water Maranta thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil moist at all times.

 Decrease watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.